karaoc/dayz.test/[Modding]-Modders-Support-and-Requests.md

 - **Maybe your map** ?

 ## Other
 If **you are the author** of this content, [please open a issue](https://github.com/salutesh/DayZ-Expansion-Scripts/issues) or contact LieutenantMaster#9023 on discord (DM recommended) and let us know why your content should be in Expansion and not inside your own mod ?
+If you know how to make a mod, we believe you have already the skills to go far with your dreams.
+So keep dreaming ! 😃